awwx/ar/readme.md

 (see https://github.com/awwx/ar/pull/1 for the above)

+* Date/time tests are failing on different computers... maybe a timezone problem?
 * The dependency loader should track which files have been loaded by their full path.
 * Optimizations (such as direct-calls)